 The great Burke has truly said, “People will not look forward to posterity who never look backward to their ancestors,” and I feel it most agreeable to recall to you that the Jeromes were rooted for many generations in American soil, and fought in Washington’s armies for the independence of the American Colonies and the foundation of the United States.…

-“The Prime Minister of Great Britain has nothing to hide from the President of the United States.” **
+Churchill (stepping naked from his bath): “The Prime Minister of Great Britain has nothing to hide from the President of the United States.” **

-[More likely: “You see, Mr. President, I have nothing to hide.”]
+[Also quoted as: “You see, Mr. President, I have nothing to hide.”]